KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 Note that the :code:`USE` statements must precede any variable definitions.

-The inlined code will be placed directly into the :code:`UPDATE_RCONST` routine in the :ref:`Rates` function.
+The inlined code will be placed directly into the subroutines :code:`UPDATE_RCONST` and :code:`UPDATE_PHOTO` in the :ref:`Rates` file.

 .. _f90-util: